davicami/weather-app/README.md

 # weather-app

-A simple weather app written in js .
+A simple weather app written in vanilla javascript, using async/await to handle openweathermap.org free APIs.